 Once you've got an idea of where you will focus on, check out this guide from Planable on building the most effective Christmas Social Media campaigns.

 Think about how the offer is appearing to your viewers - both on your own webstore, email newsletters as well as Facebook and Instagram Ads.
 You want to make your content eye-catching and engaging so apply discounted price images, promotions and branding to your product images (image, left).

 WakeupData's Image Transformation feature lets you apply alterations to all your product images with ease.

-This is an obvious point and doesn't need a lot of elaboration!
-As we mentioned above, create promotions for your best selling products and offer discounts and deals that give real value to your audience base.
+Create promotions for your best selling products and offer discounts and deals that give real value to your audience base.

 Consider running 'Holiday Promotions of the Day' which encourages customers to come back to the store for repeat orders, (hopefully!) transforming them into a lifetime customer over time.

 Consider implementing personalized outreach to specific sets of your customers (or previous customers who have already purchased from your store).
 Customizing your messages to certain audiences consistently gives improved results.